Bill O'Reilly (political commentator): Awards and nominations

-Over his career O'Reilly has received numerous accoaldes for his work as a reporter and television journalist.
+Over his career O'Reilly has received numerous accolades for his work as a reporter and television journalist.
 In Dallas, O'Reilly won a Dallas Press Club Award and he received an Emmy Award for his coverage of a skyjacking while working in Denver.
 He also received two National Headliner Awards.
 In 1980 he became an anchor and correspondent for WCBS-TV in New York, where he earned a second Emmy Award.
 He earned a Master of the Arts degree in broadcast journalism in 1973 from Boston University and a master's degree in public administration from the John F. Kennedy School of Government at Harvard University in 1995.
 For his work in entertainment television he was nominated for two Primetime Emmy Awards.